 People & History

-Along the way, Liz’s love for music gave birth to the South by San José Festival, which grew from three bands on the asphalt of the old motel in 1998 to a 5 day festival in the parking lot with attendance in the thousands and headliners like Built To Spill, Billy Joe Shaver, Alejandro Escovedo, The Black Angels and countless other local and touring bands concurrent with the SXSW festival in Austin.
-The Hotel San Jose and Jo’s Coffee are host to a variety or regular and special events throughout the year.
+Along the way, a love for music gave birth to the South by San José Festival, which grew from three bands on the asphalt of the old motel in 1998 to a 5 day festival in the parking lot with attendance in the thousands and headliners like Built To Spill, Billy Joe Shaver, Alejandro Escovedo, The Black Angels and countless other local and touring bands concurrent with the SXSW festival in Austin.
+The Hotel San José and Jo’s Coffee host a variety or regular and special events throughout the year.

 Since then, Bunkhouse has established a reputation for building memorable experiences that offer more than just a good night’s sleep and a great cup of coffee.
 A passion for design, tireless attention to detail, and a commitment to creating authentic culture have earned our properties a unique place in the hearts and minds of those who visit us.
 Our work is rooted in the communities in which we exist, and we believe above all else in creating an awareness of and connection to a sense of place in all that we do.

 Our celebrated portfolio of hospitality projects includes: Hotel Saint Cecilia, Austin Motel, Hotel Magdalena, Carpenter Hotel, Fair Market, and Jo’s Coffee in Austin; Hotel Havana and Ocho in San Antonio; The Phoenix Hotel in San Francisco, California; Hotel San Cristóbal in Baja, Mexcio; Shady Villa Hotel in Salado, Texas; and Hotel Genevieve in Lousiville, KY.